… or a DIY PCB milling machine

 Arduino received a Marlin firmware which is common in the 3D printing world.
 I set it up, uploaded it to electronics and I was ready to run some tests.

 The very first thing that has to be done when milling a PCB is auto-leveling.
 It is important because you don’t want the milling tool to plunge too deep into a PCB.
 You only need to get rid of a very thin layer of copper.

 Auto leveling utilizes firmware ability (with some mods) to achieve this.
 It simply probes for a Z-axis height in an array of points on a PCB and writes down values so it can be used to adjust Z height later during milling.
 The process looks like this.

 After that, I could start milling my first PCB.

 As you can see, I’ve failed miserably 😀

-First of all, I’ve used a wrong tool (an end mill bit) to cut v-groves (sic!), that is for starters.
+First of all, I’ve used the wrong tool (an end mill bit) to cut v-groves (sic!), that is for starters.
 Failed leveling, wrong milling speed, feed rate, and other small mistakes were introduced in that video too, but hey! that is a part of a painful learning process, amirite?

 Tools and software that I’ve found useful at that point: